alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 with generous white space in between.

 The next line [02, 04, 06, 08, ...] are the relative addresses of each compiled word.
-We already compiled `VOG` at address 112 in two bytes at relative address 00.
+We already compiled `VOG` at address 112 in two bytes at relative address 0.
 We will discuss each additional compiled word in detailed sections below.
 Let it be sufficient to say now that each compiled word is a two byte address, and the entire compiled definition will require more than a dozen bytes.

-We say 'relative' because we will pressume our compiled definition begins at address 00.
+We say 'relative' because we will presume our compiled definition begins at address 0.
-Obviously every compiled definition cannot begin at memory address 0.
+Obviously every compiled definition cannot begin at absolute memory address 0.
 When we complete compilation (at word `;`), we will look up the latest value of `MEMP` and append the entire compiled definition from memory address `MEMP`.
 Any specific absolute memory address is the sum of a relative addresses plus `MEMP`.

-The line under the relative addresses of future compiled words are two entries [ 2 , 8 ] that will be pushed to the control stack.
+The line under the relative addresses of future compiled words are two entries [ 1 , 4 ] that will be pushed to the control stack.
 These relative addresses in the control stack refer to the null departure locations to be later replaced with relative destination addresses.
-During final compilation and linking at `;` we'll add these relative address jumps to `MEMP` to obtain the absoluate jump destination.
+During final compilation and linking at `;` we'll add these relative address jumps to `MEMP` to obtain the absolute jump destination.

 On the same line are addresses of words such as `& FOO` (the absolute address of `FOO`).
 We've already compiled `& YOG`.
 The `??` are the jump destination addresses that we do not know yet.
 Finally, we will end with 0 or a return address.